pascomnet/documentation/site/content/phonebook/microsoft-exchange/_index.en.md

 Should you wish to not sync specific address books, simply revoke the pascom Exchange user's read permissions for these address books.

-### Shared Address Books

-Similar to public address books, the pascom Exchange Connector can also synchronize all phone books, which an Exchange user has shared with the pascom Exchange User.

 ### Personal Address Books

 The connector also searches for personal address books belonging to an Exchange user and synchronizes these with the corresponding pascom phone system user's personal address book.